Boss-Coder-Academy/Environment_Setup/README.md

 ### Using Extensions:

-+ When we open the VS code we see an interface like this:
++ When you open the VS code you see an interface like this:

 ![Alt text](https://i.postimg.cc/kX6XZ6RQ/9.jpg)

-+ On the left side of the VS code window we can see a sidebar with 5 different logos i.e. :
++ On the left side of the VS code window you can see a sidebar with 5 different logos i.e. :

 ![Alt text](https://i.postimg.cc/sx8fxyqG/10.jpg)